heyjianjing/linear_algebra/README.md

 * Solve linear system of equations using LU factorization with partial pivoting

 `nla_12`
-* Two properties of determinant
-* Compute determinant based on factorization (Cholesky and LU with partial pivoting)
+* Compute determinant using factorization (Cholesky and LU with partial pivoting)

 `nla_13`
 * Fixed point methods provide iterative solution to linear system of equations